thetolkienblackguy/EntraAuthenticationMetrics/readme.md

 ## License

-This project is licensed under the terms in the LICENSE file.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).